yaxlie/song-processing/README.md

 song-processing
 ======

-Song Processer is tranforming mp3 files to music xml and transforming xml to midi
+Song Processer to transforming mp3 files to music xml and transforming xml to midi

 How to run application in Windows 64bit